-Kerri McGill, from Northeast USA, is the 2020 Masterton District Fellow, supported by the Masterton District Council.
+Kerri McGill, from Boston, is the 2020 Masterton District Fellow, supported by the Masterton District Council.

 Her participation in Copenhagen's Neuroaesthetics Conference galvanized her interest in the connection between vision and self manufactured realities, and grants from the Massachusetts Cultural Council have supported her exploration of the effects of city planning on quality of life.

-As an artist, Kerri McGill is both researcher and storyteller, and drawings and maps are the starting point for her Masterton District Fellowship.
-She is reflecting on the beauty of the Wairarapa landscape and also the larger themes of the changing environment.
+As an artist, Kerri McGill is both researcher and storyteller.
+Drawings and maps are the starting point for her Masterton District Fellowship as she reflects on the beauty of the Wairarapa landscape and also on the larger themes of the changing environment.

-During her stay in Wairarapa, McGill has given presentations at Wai Art and Masterton Art Club, has created in the studio space at ConArt in the Masterton Arts Quarter, has collaborated with the Outdoor Poems project to construct a mural for Jackson Street, and has been interviewed by Wairarapa Times-Age and Radio New Zealand.
+During her stay in Wairarapa, McGill has presented at Wai Art and Masterton Art Club, created in the studio space at ConArt in the Masterton Arts Quarter, collaborated with the Outdoor Poems project to construct a mural for Jackson Street, and has been interviewed by Wairarapa Times-Age and Radio New Zealand.
 In June, she presents at Wairarapa Word, and in July, a solo show at The Miracle Room in Featherston.
 She writes about her residency here.